CassandraHjo/Rsearch/docs/reference/vs_fastq_join.md

 a FASTA or FASTQ object, and no file is written. `output_format` must match the desired output files/objects.

-Any input sequence with fewer bases than the value set in `minlen` is discarded.
-By default, `minlen` is set to 0, which means that no sequences are removed.
-However, using the default value may allow empty sequences to remain in the results.

 `vsearch_options` allows users to pass additional command-line arguments to `VSEARCH` that are not directly supported by this function.
 Refer to the `VSEARCH` manual for more details.